krawthekrow/pi-connect-maker/README.md

 node index.js # call this to generate the JSON output
 ```

+If any of the clues require images of your own creation (as opposed to ones downloaded from online), do `mkdir images` and save the images in PNG format in the `images` directory.

-The game JSON will be saved to `out.json`.
+The game JSON will be written to `out.json`.

 This script works by reading a specification file called `in.txt` in the same directory as `index.js`.
 It uses a non-standard format, but is designed to hopefully be intuitive.
 This documentation is intended only for clarity, and you can probably get a good picture much faster by looking at the example specification provided in `in.txt.example`.